schwifty42069/piptv/README.md

 pip install -r requirements.txt
 ```

+If you need a more detailed explanation for windows 10, see doc/windows.md in this repository

 **Use:**

 To run the script, navigate to the directory where you downloaded it and type the following: